ellukaswife/ellukaswife/README.md

 ♡.
 Hello my name is Rora or Willow !!

-I'm a girl and go by she◞ her preffered but he / him is okay
+I'm a girl and go by she / her preffered but he / him is okay

 ︵︵︵︵︵︵︵︵︵︵︵︵︵︵︵︵︵︵